 Dining: Please follow this link for information on their dining services, and their special statement about allergies and special diet needs.
 We will be asking you information about any diet restrictions you might have when you register, and that information will be

 forwarded to their food services department.
-Please note – We will most likely have our own dining times, just for us.
+Please note – We will have our own dining times, just for us.
 There will be other camps at our facility who will have their own times, as well.
 Please be considerate- arrive on time for meals, and leave the dining area when you’re done eating, or when our designated time has passed.

 What should I bring besides my instrument?